SandyRodger/RB175_networked_applications/Austin_miller_rack_article.md

     - Making server side changes
     - generating dynamic content.
 - ... by taking care of lower level tasks, like handling http requests/responses.
-- It provides a standardized way for aservers and apps to communicate.
+- It provides a standardized way for servers and apps to communicate.
 It doesn't matter which app-server you're using, the configuration file stays the same.

 ## The #call Method